 - Barry FP, Murphy JM.
 Mesenchymal stem cells: clinical applications and biological characterization.
 Int J Biochem Cell Biol.
 2004;36:568–584.
 [PubMed] [Google Scholar]

-- Davatchi F, Abdollahi BS, Mohyeddin M, Shahram F, Nikbin B. Mesenchymal stem cell therapy for knee osteoarthritis.
+- Davatchi F, Abdollahi BS, Mohyeddin M, Shahram F, Nikbin B. Mesenchymal cellular therapy for knee osteoarthritis.
 Preliminary report of four patients.
 Int J Rheum Dis.
 2011;14:211–215.
 [PubMed] [Google Scholar]

-- Vinatier C, Bouffi C, Merceron C, Gordeladze J, Brondello JM, Jorgensen C, Weiss P, Guicheux J, Noël D. Cartilage tissue engineering: towards a biomaterial-assisted mesenchymal stem cell therapy.
+- Vinatier C, Bouffi C, Merceron C, Gordeladze J, Brondello JM, Jorgensen C, Weiss P, Guicheux J, Noël D. Cartilage tissue engineering: towards a biomaterial-assisted mesenchymal cellular therapy.
 Curr Stem Cell Res Ther.
 2009;4:318–329.
 [PMC free article] [PubMed] [Google Scholar]

 - Murphy JM, Dixon K, Beck S, Fabian D, Feldman A, Barry F. Reduced chondrogenic and adipogenic activity of mesenchymal stem cells from patients with advanced osteoarthritis.
 Arthritis Rheum.
 2002;46:704–713.
 [PubMed] [Google Scholar]